Career Test & Assessment Information

 This quick survey asks you what you enjoy doing, what interests you, and the qualities you see in yourself.
 It then uses your answers to offer up what it calls a “career cluster” – a field of work that your answers suggest you might be interested in: “Architecture and Construction”, for example, or “Human Services”.
 Brief descriptions of the field are included, as in: “Human services workers help individuals and families meet their personal needs.
 You might work in a government office, hospital, nonprofit agency, nursing home, spa, hotel, or school.
 Or, you might work in your own home.”
 The test can be taken here.

-Like the Myers-Briggs assessment model, the Strong Interest Inventory has a century-long history, beginning with the work of E. K. Strong Jr. In the years after the First World War.
+The Strong Interest Inventory® has a century-long history, beginning with the work of E. K. Strong Jr. In the years after the First World War.
 The test is extensive, with over 270 questions that integrate a RIASEC interests model with other indicators, and that point those taking it towards not just fields of interest but also “personal style preferences”.
-Because the model is proprietary (it’s now owned by the Myers-Briggs company) a detailed assessment will cost in the neighborhood of $80.
-The range of Strong products on the Myers Briggs website can be found here.
+Because the model is proprietary, and the extensive development costs of the test, there is a fee for the assessment.
+For a sample report of the Strong + College Report (useful in selecting a major) + Interpretive Report, click here.
+For more information about the Strong Interest Inventory®, click here.

 Birkman International Inc. offers a range of tests, some self-interpreted and others that involve detailed engagement with Birkman Certified Consultants (in person or by phone).
 The theoretical model is similar to that of the other tests listed above, but the opportunity for one-on-one consultation sets this option apart.
 It isn’t cheap, however, at $129 for a self-interpreted “Careertyping” report of about 20 pages, which includes graphic representations of the results and as well as detailed occupation recommendations.
 A report and a 60-90 minute consultation will cost $625.
 A template of the basic report, showing you the information it will include, can be seen here.